JOHNIE SAMUEL HAYSLIP JR.

-JOHNIE SAMUEL HAYSLIP JR., 47, of South Point, Ohio, died May 3 in Cabell Huntington Hospital.
-Slack and Wallace Funeral Home, South Point, Ohio, is assisting the family with arrangements, which are incomplete. www.slackandwallace.com.
+JOHNIE SAMUEL HAYSLIP JR., 47, of South Point, Ohio, son of John Samuel and Lynda Barker Hayslip, died May 3 in Cabell Huntington Hospital.
+Funeral services will be 1 p.m.
+May 10 at Slack and Wallace Funeral Home, South Point, Ohio.
+Visitation will be one hour before service at the funeral home.
+Burial will follow in Highland Memorial Gardens, South Point.
+In lieu of flowers, contributions may be made to Little Victories, 3589 Wire Branch Road, Ona, WV 25545.
+Masks and social distancing will be required to attend. www.slackandwallace.com.

 Welcome to the discussion.